Centigrade/ngtx/docs/EXTENSION_FNS.md

 > [Go back to the article "Writing good tests"][goodtests] or
 > [go back to the article "Declarative api documentation"][declarativeapi].

+## Prerequisites

+Before reading this article, please make sure that you understand the basics of how declarative tests in ngtx work ([see here](./DECLARATIVE_TEST_API.md#api-schema)).

+## Extending ngtx' Declarative Api

+ngtx comes with several neat `predicates` and `assertions` but there will probably be cases where you need to add custom logic in order to make your test suit your needs. ngtx has several extension points where you can

 [api]: ./DOCUMENTATION.md
 [goodtests]: ./GOOD_TESTS.md
 [firststeps]: ./FIRST_STEPS.md